 However, the problem remains that you want your pet to be able to get in and out when you’re not there to hold the door.
 For example, what if your cat was being chased by a stray dog?
 What if they got left out and it was too cold for comfort?
 What if you go out of town and you want them to be able to access their food without being cooped up inside the whole time?

-For many families, having a pet door in their garage instead of directly into their house can solve these problem.
-Obviously, it will depend on your situation, but consider it a nice middle-ground between your house’s security, and your pet’s safety and comfort.
+For many families, having a cat or dog door in their garage instead of directly into their house can solve these problems.
+Obviously, it will depend on your situation, but consider it a nice middle-ground between your house’s security and your pet’s safety and comfort.
+Installing a garage cat, dog, or pet door can offer the convenience your pet needs while maintaining a balance between security and accessibility.

 How To Install A Pet Door

-First, consider carefully what kind of pet door you want to have.
+First, consider carefully what kind of pet door, such as a garage cat or dog door, you want to have.
 It might be one that only goes one way, or one that has insulation qualities.
 Think about your primary consideration (which could be letting your pet out during the day, allowing them to get inside somewhere safe if you’re not around, or both) and weigh it against the risks in order to determine what kind of door you’ll need.
-Remember, with pet doors, often a higher investment is worthwhile.
-Well-constructed flaps will keep bugs and outside temperatures from getting in as much, and hold up for longer.
+Remember, with pet doors, a higher investment is often worthwhile.
+Well-constructed flaps, including a well-designed garage cat door, will keep bugs and outside temperatures from getting in as much and hold up for longer.

 Second, carefully measure your pet to determine what size you’ll need.
-In fact, see if your pet can pass through the door before you install it.
+In fact, see if your pet can pass through the garage cat or dog door before you install it.

 Thirdly, you’ll need to consider what kind of garage door you have.
 Wooden garage doors are obviously the easiest to install a pet door on yourself, but a steel or vinyl door can cause more challenges.